-Krakow Airport transportation
+Krakow Airport to city centre transportation

 Krakow has only one airport – Balice John Paul the Second Airport.
 It is located about 10 kilometres west of the Krakow centre and is very well-connected by public transport.
 You can get from Krakow Airport to city centre in just 20 minutes by train for about 3 EUR!
 Other Krakow airport transportation options: bus or taxi are either less convenient or more expensive.

-Krakow airport to city centre by train
+Train from Krakow airport to city centre

 Leaving Krakow Airport by train is the fastest and most convenient choice.
 SKA1 train leaves the Airport train station every hour between 5 am and midnight – the first train leaves at 5.25 am, the last train leaves at 0.39 pm.
 The journey from Balice Airport to Krakow main train station (Krakow Glowny) lasts about 19 minutes.
 From here, the old town is within walking distance.
 Some trains go directly to Wieliczka, so if this is your destination, just make sure that you are on the right train, and stay on the board another 30 minutes after passing Krakow Glowny.